Olivier Rousteing

-Olivier Rousteing ([ɔlivje ʁustɛ̃]; born September 13, 1985) is a French fashion designer.
-He has been the creative director of Balmain since 2011.
+Olivier Rousteing ([ɔlivje ʁustɛ̃]; born 13 September 1985) is a French fashion designer.
+He was the creative director of Balmain from 2011 to 2025.

 Early life and education

-Rousteing was adopted by his parents at the age of 1.
-Rousteing's mother is an optician, while his father is a seaport manager.
+Rousteing was born in Bordeaux and adopted by his parents at the age of one.
+His mother is an optician, while his father is a seaport manager.
 He grew up in Bordeaux and moved to Paris to study at ESMOD (Ecole Supérieure des Arts et Techniques de la Mode).
 Like Jacquemus, he dropped out in his first year citing lack of creative freedom.

 Career

 Early beginnings

 In 2003, Rousteing began his career at Roberto Cavalli, where he was promoted to creative director of the Italian label's women's ready-to-wear collection, serving for five years in that position.

-Balmain, 2009–present
+Balmain, 2009–2025

 Rousteing joined Balmain in 2009.
-During his early time at Balmain he worked closely with Christophe Decarnin, then the French fashion house's creative director.
+During his early time at Balmain he worked closely with Christophe Decarnin, the then French fashion house's creative director.

 On 26 April 2011, at 25 years old, Rousteing replaced Decarnin as the creative director of Balmain.
 While he liked Decarnin's aesthetic, he wanted to orient the label towards the finer aspects of French couture.
 At the time of his appointment, Rousteing was a relatively unknown designer, and brought a much-needed fresh take on the brand's aesthetic that remains to this day.
 He has been credited with adding an Asian influence to the clothing, as Asia comprises a huge part of the brand's buyers.
 Rousteing says his age, initial anonymity, and especially race led to grumblings amongst the fashion establishment.
 "People were like, 'Oh my God, he's a minority taking over a French house!'"
 Rousteing told Out magazine in 2015.

 Since his arrival, menswear now accounts for 40 percent of Balmain's revenue.
 While the company did not release figures, it was estimated that Balmain's revenue increased 15 to 20 percent between 2012 and 2015.
 Rousteing opened a Balmain store in London, Balmain's first stand-alone boutique outside of Paris.
 A New York City store opened in SoHo in April 2016.
 Other stores are in the planning stage.

-With the help of A-List celebrity friends like Kim Kardashian, Kelly Rowland, Jennifer Lopez, Rihanna, Björk, Beyoncé, Justin Bieber, Nicki Minaj, Chris Brown, EMFAM and various models, including those from Victoria's Secret, Rousteing helped Balmain become the first French label surpass one million followers on Instagram.
+With the help of celebrity friends like Kim Kardashian, Kelly Rowland, Jennifer Lopez, Rihanna, Björk, Beyoncé, Justin Bieber, Nicki Minaj, Chris Brown, EMFAM and various models, including those from Victoria's Secret, Rousteing helped Balmain become the first French label to surpass one million followers on Instagram.

-In 2022, Rousteing signed with the Creative Artists Agency “to explore new business-building opportunities in entertainment and popular culture that are complementary to his role as Balmain creative director.”
+In 2022, Rousteing signed with the Creative Artists Agency "to explore new business-building opportunities in entertainment and popular culture that are complementary to his role as Balmain creative director."

+On 5 November 2025, Rousteing announced his departure from Balmain, after 14 years as creative director.